KSheeds1/Gym-Rat-Dictionaries/README.md

 **Note:**
 **Before you deploy**, you need to **push** the Procfile and requirements from the GitHub terminal.
+* Navigate back to your code and in the **GitHub terminal** use the following commands:

+      $ git add requirements.txt
+      $ git commit -m "Add requirements.txt file."
+      $ git add Procfile
+      $ git commit -m "Add procfile."
+      $ git push

-* Back on Heroku, you can then '**Enable Automatic Deployment**' followed by '**Deploy Branch (main)**'.
+* Back on Heroku, you can then '**Enable Automatic Deployment**' from the deploy tab by clicking on **Enable Automatic Deploys** followed by '**Deploy Branch (main)**'.
 * You will be able to confirm a successful deployment from the Heroku.

 ![Heroku Deployment successful](static/images/README/successful-deployment-to-heroku.png)

+Click on **Open App** in the right hand corner of your Heroku account, this will open your live site in another tab.

 # Credits:
 ##  **Code:**
 * The Materialize select box validation solution was the solution provided during the CI ['Task Manager'](https://github.com/Code-Institute-Solutions/TaskManagerAuth/blob/main/04-AddingATask-WritingToTheDatabase/02-materialize-select-validation/static/js/script.js) mini-project.
 * This [demo](https://gist.github.com/mozillazg/69fb40067ae6d80386e10e105e6803c9) on GitHub helped me to refactor three of my functions to implement Flask-Paginate.
-* This [Stackoverflow question](https://stackoverflow.com/questions/65477524/flask-and-jinja-template-throwing-error-object-of-type-cursor-has-no-len) helped me resolve the TypeError: object of type 'Cursor' has no len().
+* This [Stack Overflow question](https://stackoverflow.com/questions/65477524/flask-and-jinja-template-throwing-error-object-of-type-cursor-has-no-len) helped me resolve the TypeError: object of type 'Cursor' has no len().
 (See TESTING.md)
-* This [Stackoverflow question](https://stackoverflow.com/questions/27980121/pylint-warning-possible-unbalanced-tuple-unpacking-with-sequence) helped me to remove the Pylint warning for 'possible unbalanced tuple unpacking'.
+* This [Stack Overflow question](https://stackoverflow.com/questions/27980121/pylint-warning-possible-unbalanced-tuple-unpacking-with-sequence) helped me to remove the Pylint warning for 'possible unbalanced tuple unpacking'.
 * This [GitHub Gist](https://gist.github.com/toshimaru/6102647) helped me to detect scrolling to the bottom of the page using jQuery.
 It was modified slightly to get the innerHeight of the window so it would function on all viewports.
 * This [GeeksforGeeks article](https://www.geeksforgeeks.org/how-to-detect-a-mobile-device-in-jquery/) showed me how to detect smaller viewports using JavaScript's `window.matchMedia();`
+* This [Stack Overflow question](https://stackoverflow.com/questions/5599934/regular-expression-that-allows-spaces-in-a-string-but-not-only-blank-spaces/5599987) provided me with the regex pattern used to validate the form and search inputs across the site.

 ##  **Content:**
-Content for the defintions was supplied by the *Move With Us*.
+* Exercise descriptions for the defintions was supplied by *Move With Us*.
+* The hero image used on the home page was found on [Upsplash](https://unsplash.com/photos/oYSUTt7Cj60).
+This image was uploaded to Upsplash by Lorenzo Fattò Offidani.

 ##  **Acknowledgements:**
 A big thank you to my mentor Precious for guiding me through this milestone project and my family and friends for all their support!